aniva/theperfectkitebar/README.md

 # ThePerfectKiteBar (TPKB)

-An **open-source kite control bar** designed for **kite-foil enthusiasts** who value flexibility, customization, and full DIY freedom.
+An **open-source kite control bar** designed for **kite-foil enthusiasts** who value flexibility, customization, and complete DIY freedom.

-Development began in **2023**, driven by the lack of suitable off-the-shelf products — most commercial options were either too expensive, too complex, unnecessarily heavy, or built around the same design across many brands.
+Development began in **2023**, driven by the lack of suitable off-the-shelf products—most commercial options were either too expensive, overly complex, unnecessarily heavy, or built around identical designs across multiple brands.
 The first functional version of TPKB was **tested in Spring 2024**, followed by multiple iterative refinements based on real-world user experience.

 Key design priorities include: